 Transparency with your lenders is the name of the game—you want your lenders to see that you know where your costs are going and you can compare your plan to your actuals very clearly.
 A clear, organized budget in addition to the previous years' actuals provide transparency into your operation.
 This transparency puts you on a level plane with your lender and helps foster a strong partnership.
 Good farm management software offers you that visibility.

-5. Make confident decisions no matter what the year throws at you.
+5. Make confident decisions, no matter what.

 In lots of ways, FMS can lower stress and save time no matter how the year goes.
 But in a hard year of many unexpected variables where profit margins are thin, it’s even more helpful.
 Being able to have a clear plan, modify it as necessary, and track it throughout the year is a big advantage.
 With farm management software, you can tell when you’re off-plan and start taking immediate steps to get back on track, and you can keep your lender apprised of your activities.